-Cottage Grove's drinking water supply comes from surface water intakes located on Layng Creek, which is within the Umpqua National Forest, and the Row River.
+Cottage Grove's drinking water supply (for most of 2010) came from surface water intakes located on Layng Creek, which is within the Umpqua National Forest, and the Row River.
 These intakes are within the Coast Fork Willamette Sub-Basin of the Willamette Basin.
 The streams that contribute to the intakes have a total tributary area of approximately 371 square miles.